 - Be wary of new DNA testing companies or “fly-by-night” companies that offer DNA test kits at very low prices.
 Most of these products are not accurate nor are they useful for genealogy and family history research.

-- While a company’s DNA products may be new, most of the highly-rated DNA companies have been in business for many years, mainly as genealogy-related companies.
+- While a company’s DNA products may be new, most of the highly-rated DNA testing companies have been in business for many years, mainly as genealogy-related companies.

-- Most DNA companies have a way for you to match with other DNA testers and exchange information, based on permission levels.
+- Most DNA testing companies have a way for you to match with other DNA testers and exchange information, based on permission levels.
 Some companies may charge for this feature.

-What are the DNA company’s privacy policies?
+What are the DNA testing company’s privacy policies?

-- Check the DNA company’s site for the term “informed consent” and review the informed consent policy.
+- Check the DNA testing company’s site for the term “informed consent” and review the informed consent policy.
 Click here for the current AncestryDNA informed consent policy.

 - You may need to purchase a monthly or yearly subscription to the company’s genealogy platform in order to get the best results in terms of matching with other DNA testers.